 Each English Course at Exiles Bay includes:

-- Taxi service to and from the airport;
+- Taxi service from the airport (when booking an accommodation);

 - Textbooks and materials;

 School pictures and videosClick on images to enlarge them!

 English Courses in Sliema (Exiles Bay)These are the English Courses you can follow at this school in Exiles Bay, Sliema